kumar-akshay324/visual-odom-dl-project/README.md

-# Visual SLAM - Course Project for Deep Learning for Robot Perception
+# Visual SLAM - Visual Odometry Estimation using KITTI Dataset
+Course Project for Deep Learning for Robot Perception

 Implementation of Visual SLAM concepts for course Deep Learning for Robot Perception.